Snow Removal - Frequently Asked Questions

 Sanding and plowing priorities are based on the volumes of traffic, types of traffic and the steepness of the terrain.

-- Priority Two road are collectors, steep hills, sharp curves, school zones, school and transit bus routes such as Ritcher Street, Ethel Street south of Springfield, and the Black Mountain area.
-These areas are sanded within six hours of the completion of a snow storm and plowed within 36-72 hours of a major storm.
+- Priority Two road are collectors, steep hills, sharp curves, school zones, school and transit bus routes such as Richter Street, Ethel Street south of Springfield, and the Black Mountain area.

-- Priority Four is all other residential laneways and will be sanded after all other priorities and during working hours.
+- Priority Four is all other residential laneways.

 - Highway 97 (Harvey Avenue) and Highway 33 are maintained by the Provincial Ministry of Transportation and Infrastructure.